Founder and Director, The Creative Co-Operative & Founder, Maya Cares

 The CCO is the first 100% Woman of Colour owned, led and operated social enterprise in Australia working to close the intersectional and intergenerational wealth gap by supporting Aboriginal and Torres Strait Islander, Black and Women of Colour in building shared economic power and improving access to mental health and wellbeing.
 The CCO delivers a scholarship-based entrepreneurship program called Anyone Can and has just released a free community mental health and wellbeing platform called Maya Cares.

 The CCO is a young organisation employing people and engaging third party suppliers from the communities we serve, in performing our work.
 Revenue generated is reinvested and redistributed to support The CCO's community initiatives.

-Loki Ball is the Co-Founder and CEO of Performl, a software company that helps empower everyone with the data to end disadvantage and improve people's lives.
-Loki, alongside sibling Co-Founder and CTO Harrison Ball, co-designed Performl with some of Australia's leading social services in early 2022.
+Harrison Ball is the Co-Founder and CTO of Performl, a software company that helps empower everyone with the data to end disadvantage and improve people's lives.
+Harrison, alongside sibling Co-Founder and CEO Loki Ball, co-designed Performl with some of Australia's leading social services in early 2022.
 Now a growing number of non-profits, for-purpose organisations and government agencies use Performl to address unmet need and help solve preventable disadvantage.

 These data brothers are driven by their lived experience and youngest sibling who has a significant disability, but was unable to fully use his NDIS support plan.
 He has funding for specialist accommodation but it didn't exist.
 No one had built it because the data about who needed what housing couldn't be found.